floblockchain/flo-retweets/README.md

 ## What is it
 The FLO version of https://github.com/bithon/Taubenschlag
 ## How to install
-- Request a Twitter dev account: https://developer.twitter.com/en/account/environments
+Request a Twitter dev account: https://developer.twitter.com/en/account/environments

-- Create 2 apps (bot and dm) and API tokens for them
-- A domain routed to the server of the bot
+A domain routed to the server of the bot

-- Create a server with:
-    - Python > 3.5
-    - Apache
+You need a server with Python3 a webserver and a reverse proxy.

+Both can be easily provided with apache2:
 ```
 # apt-get install apache2
 # apt-get install python-certbot-apache
 ```
-Set the hostname in `/etc/apache2/sites-enabled/000-default` to the public domain name (yes is port 80)
+Set the hostname in `/etc/apache2/sites-enabled/000-default` to the public domain name (yes it's port 80)
 ```
 # systemctl restart apache2
 # certbot --apache